ym001/distancia/docs/soundDistance.rst

 Time-based distances measure similarities or differences directly in the time domain, analyzing how the waveforms of two audio signals evolve over time.
 These methods are useful for comparing temporal patterns in sound.

-#. `Dynamic Time Warping (DTW)`_ :Aligns temporal sequences of audio signals to measure similarity.
+6. `Dynamic Time Warping (DTW)`_ :Aligns temporal sequences of audio signals to measure similarity.
 #. `Time Domain Cross-Correlation`_ :Compares temporal alignment of two signals.
 #. `Envelope Cross-Distance`_ :Analyzes differences in the amplitude envelope of signals.
 #. `Short-Time Energy Distance`_ :Evaluates variations in energy patterns of sound over time.
-`WaveformDistance` Directly compares the raw waveform of two signals, useful for detecting small time-domain differences.
+#. `WaveformDistance`_ :Directly compares the raw waveform of two signals, useful for detecting small time-domain differences.
-`DynamicTimeWarping` Aligns two audio signals in time to measure their similarity, often used in speech processing.
+#. `DynamicTimeWarping`_ :Aligns two audio signals in time to measure their similarity, often used in speech processing.
 #. `TimeLagDistance`_ :